TonyM1958/covid19/README.md

 The processing fits a simple logistical population model to the data, based on the formula A = L / (1 + exp(-rt)).
 This produces an S-curve when the cumulative number of cases / deaths is viewed and a bell distribution when the number of new cases / deaths is viewed.
 This model is used to extrapolate from the data to predict the expected progress of the infection, total number of cases and deaths reported by the 'end date'.

-Peak dates should be used with care.
-The analysis has a default minimum growth period of 38 days and a lag of 4 days that will be applied (if not over-ridden) where the peak is found in the latest smoothed data.
-Where this exceeds the minimum growth period, the latest smoothed data is assumed to represent the peak but this can mean that the peak will move forward each day if the number of cases or deaths then continues to increase over time.
-The report shows the effective growth and lag days within the smoothed data.

 ## Charts
-The analysis plots the number of new cases / new deaths over time.
+The analysis plots the number of new cases / new deaths over time, on a logarithmic scale.
 This includes the following elements:
 * Raw number of new cases: the green dotted line
 * Smoothed number of new cases: the solid blue line
 * Raw number of new deaths: the dotted orange line